-The assumptions used to develop the working hypothesis for naturally produced fall-run Chinook salmon are provided in Table 17.
-These values were used to estimate the Beverton-Holt production function parameters (productivity and capacity) needed to meet the adult abundance target for fall-run Chinook salmon (average of 10,000 spawners; Table 18)11.
-Please see the explanation of these parameters in section 4.2.1.
+The assumptions used to develop the working hypothesis for naturally produced fall-run Chinook salmon are provided in Table 16.
+These values were used to estimate the Beverton-Holt production function parameters (productivity and capacity) needed to meet the adult abundance target for fall-run Chinook salmon (average of 10,000 spawners; Table 17).
+Please see the explanation of these parameters in section 3.2.1.

-These numbers were developed by running a population model that included varying ocean survival rates based on the Pacific Decadal Oscillation (PDO) over a 100-year period.
+&lt;sup>12 These numbers were developed by running a population model that included varying ocean survival rates based on the Pacific Decadal Oscillation (PDO) over a 100-year period.
 Results are reflective of a population that is locally adapted to the San Joaquin River Restoration Area.